memphis-cs/skills-test-comp-4081-2020-01spring/README.md

 To complete this app, you must do the following:

-1. Generate a `VideoGame` model class and migrations, as per this class diagram:
+1. Generate a `VideoGame` model class and migration, as per this class diagram:

    ![A UML class diagram](./comp4081-s03_class_diagram.svg)